joomengine/jcb-documentation/071-Reuse-Custom-Code.md

 | **Automated (Hash)** | One file/one location | IDE-tracked       |
 | **Manual (Snippet)** | Multiple uses         | Developer-managed |

-> **Note:** Both use the term “Custom Code,” but serve distinct purposes.
-Don’t confuse the two when managing snippets.
+> **Note:** Both use the term "Custom Code," but serve distinct purposes.
+Don't confuse the two when managing snippets.

 ---